1. Please limit your entry to the questions as stated on the application. Incorporate your special documents or quotes into the text of your answers.

 When you are ready to create and submit your Community Policing Award Submission please login as an agency, or register your agency and create a new login to proceed to the Award Submission section.
 These videos are publicly available to assist those who are aiding in the award submission process.
 View Videos

-In order to make your submission for the 2012 Community Policing Awards, you will need to provide responses for the following sections:
+Agency submissions for the 2016 Community Policing Awards, need to provide responses for the following sections:

 Executive Summary: (300 words) The problem and environment with which your department was dealing; the solution and an implementation overview; and the overall results of your initiative.